-&lt;sup>9 Infometrics Quarterly Economic Monitor March 2021
+9. Infometrics Quarterly Economic Monitor March 2021

-For these reasons, it is important the Council continues to invest in the District and provide services.
 This investment helps to fuel the economy and act as a buffer against increasing unemployment.
 In order to boost jobs and assist economic recovery, central government is helping to fund local projects to a level that has not been seen in recent years.
 To benefit from the opportunities provided by Government funding, we have committed to contributing part of the costs of these projects ourselves.
 We have established a project management office (PMO) to provide a framework to oversee and advise on the delivery of the central government funded projects.
 Funding for the PMO is primarily from the project budgets in Tasman's 10-Year Plan 2021 - 2031.